PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 11:38:07
+Last updated: 2024-04-06 11:38:41
-Random Quote: The only difference between us is, when I made bad decisions in life, I didn't get caught. - Susan Fischer
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson